 Drum stud, rope sheave, and monorail trolley wheel bearings are lifetime lubricated and sealed and normally need no further attention.
 If disassembled, however, a light coat of grease on shafts and housings is recommended to prevent bearings freezing in place.

-Type M only -- for type T refer to separate enclosed bulletin for data.
+- Type M only -- for type T refer to separate enclosed bulletin for data. - Type M only -- no open gearing on type T.